Artistic Vice

-Artistic Vice is the first studio album by singer-songwriter Daniel Johnston, and his twelfth overall, counting his nine widely distributed demo tapes, two earlier aborted attempts at studio albums, (Continued Story and 1990), and collaboration with Jad Fair, It's Spooky.
-It was his first full-length album recorded after a three-year hiatus.
+Artistic Vice is the first studio album by singer-songwriter Daniel Johnston, (following "1990") and his twelfth overall, counting his nine widely distributed demo tapes, an earlier aborted attempt at a studio album, (Continued Story), and a collaboration with Jad Fair, It's Spooky.
 The album is considered more light-hearted than its predecessor, 1990.

 Unlike his earlier CD releases, this one features the same track listings as both the LP and cassette.

 Background

 Writing

 Following his year-long stay at Weston Mental Hospital, Johnston recorded the Laurie EP in December 1989, the title track of which is featured on this album.

 A few months later, after the release of Johnston's 1990 album, Johnston was invited to promote it with three short performances at SXSW.
 Instead of performing material from the album, Johnston debuted new material and reworked selections from his 1983 demo tapes.
 Johnston premiered four songs at these shows, 'Silly Love,' 'Do You Really Love Me?', 'A Lonely Song' & 'Love Wheel.'
 'Do You Really Love Me? was eventually re-worked into 'Tell Me Now', and the rest were shelved for future releases.

 Immediately following the performances, Johnston was hospitalized for five months between March and August 1990, after causing his father to crash his plane into a forest amidst a delusional episode.
 During this period Johnston's popularity continued to rise, partially thanks to Homestead Records' continued re-issues of his earlier tapes, concluding in 1991 with a cassette / LP version of Continued Story, and the 'Continued Story / Hi, How Are You' CD.
 During this time Firehose' cover of Walking The Cow was released on their Flyin' the Flannel album, and The Pastels released their cover of Speeding Motorcycle, continuing to boost Johnston's notoriety as a songwriter.

 The songwriting style on this album showcases Johnston's commercial ambitions, and slyly nods to his growing fame.
 The lyrics also refer to Johnston's improving mental state, in particular the song 'I Killed The Monster' confidently boasts that Johnston had defeated his personal demons.